The Kotak Group raised the Core Infrastructure India

 Head – Infrastructure Fund

-Suman Saha is Head of Kotak Infrastructure Fund at Kotak Alternate Assets Managers Limited.
+Suman Saha is Head of Kotak Infrastructure Fund at Kotak Alternate Asset Managers Limited.
 Suman established the Infrastructure Funds management

 Executive Director

-Mukesh is an Executive Director at Kotak Alternate Assets Managers Limited (“KAAML”) and joined KAAML in 2021 to lead investments in the infrastructure sector.
+Mukesh is an Executive Director at Kotak Alternate Asset Managers Limited (“KAAML”) and joined KAAML in 2021 to lead investments in the infrastructure sector.

 Executive Director

-Akshay is the Executive Director of Kotak Infrastructure Fund at Kotak Alternate Assets Managers Limited...
+Akshay is the Executive Director of Kotak Infrastructure Fund at Kotak Alternate Asset Managers Limited...

 Associate Director

-Bhavyang is an Associate Director of Kotak Infrastructure Fund at Kotak Investment Advisors Limited (“KAAML”)...
+Bhavyang is an Associate Director of Kotak Infrastructure Fund at Kotak Alternate Asset Managers Limited (“KAAML”)...

 Vice-President

-Arjun joined Kotak Alternate Assets Managers Ltd in March 2020 & brings with him over 9 years’ of experience in project finance and corporate lending...
+Arjun joined Kotak Alternate Asset Managers Ltd in March 2020 & brings with him over 9 years’ of experience in project finance and corporate lending...

 Associate

-Pratik joined Kotak Alternate Assets Managers Ltd in February 2020 and has completed the Analyst program.
+Pratik joined Kotak Alternate Asset Managers Ltd in February 2020 and has completed the Analyst program.

 Associate